bgd-labs/example-aave-v2-listing/README.md

 1. You first need to deploy the implementations for your asset and initialize them.
    You can do so by altering [this line](./script/DeployImplementations.s.sol#L104) in the implementations deployment script to suite your needs and deploying the implementations via `make deploy-implementations`.

-2. You then need to deploy the payload following the [ENSListingPayload example](./src/ENSListingPayload.sol).
+2. You then need to create & deploy your payload based on the [ENSListingPayload example](./src/ENSListingPayload.sol).
    The Payload expects the 3 addresses deployed in step 1) as input on the [constructor](./src/ENSListingPayload.sol#L29).

 3. You then need to create the on-chain proposal following the example in [ProposalCreation](./script/ProposalCreation.s.sol).